Introduction to growing and processing macadamias

 It wasn’t until the 1960s that Australians realised the potential of this indigenous tree nut and began local cultivation.
 Trees, grafted from successful Hawaiian varieties, were brought to the rolling hills of North Eastern New South Wales and South Eastern Queensland where over 30% of the world’s production is now grown.
 Australian macadamias have developed a world-wide reputation for the finest quality, flavour and texture.

 Macadamia nuts are allowed to fall to the ground naturally.
 In some countries the nuts are harvested by hand but in Australia modern machinery is used to gather the nuts.
 Harvesters drive down the tree rows with the nuts getting picked up in the finger like wheels.
 After harvesting, the soft outer husk is then removed on the farm before the nuts are placed in storage awaiting delivery to the processing plant.
 The hard, round, nut-in-shell is transported to the factory where they are weighed and samples from each delivery are analysed by the laboratory for quality and moisture content.
-Nuts are placed into a drying system where they are dried down from 15-20% moisture to 3.5% moisture content under carefully controlled conditions – in preparation for cracking.
+Nuts are placed into a drying system under carefully controlled conditions where they are dried down from a 15 – 20% moisture to a 3.5% moisture content – in preparation for cracking.